 If you are expecting a cold snap, you can move potted tropical hibiscus indoors or cover outdoor plants with a row-cover or a blanket.
 Just remove the covering when the sun comes out and temperatures warm.

 Hardy hibiscus, on the other hand, can survive temperatures below low 0°F. However, this type of hibiscus will lose its leaves when colder weather arrives.

 Like all plants, hibiscus needs a variety of nutrients to thrive.

 Yellow leaves can indicate that hibiscus plants are deficient in one or more nutrients.
-One way to determine what nutrient they may lack is by looking at which leaves are yellow.
+One way to determine what nutrients they may lack is by looking at which leaves are yellow.

-If older leaves are yellow but new leaves are green, the plant lacks a mobile nutrient like nitrogen, phosphorus, or magnesium.
-And if the new leaves are yellow, but the old growth is green, the plants may be lacking an immobile nutrient like sulfur, iron, or manganese.
+If older leaves are yellow, but new leaves are green, the plant lacks a mobile nutrient like nitrogen, phosphorus, or magnesium.
+If the new leaves are yellow, but the old growth is green, the plants may lack an immobile nutrient like sulfur, iron, or manganese.

 You can remedy a lack of nutrients by applying a light dose of fertilizer such as Espoma Organic Flower-Tone.

 While most people concentrate on the presence of nutrients in the soil, it’s important to remember that soil pH also has a big impact on nutrient availability.